Mark-MDO47/RubberBandGun/README.md

 - 1 @ YX5200 sound player: https://smile.amazon.com/Anmbest-YX5200-DFPlayer-Supporting-Arduino/dp/B07JGWMPTF/
 - 1 @ small speaker: https://smile.amazon.com/Uxcell-a15080600ux0275-Internal-Magnet-Speaker/dp/B0177ABRQ6/

-The body of the Rubber Band Gun is made from wood, with a sliding barrel attachment to assist in stringing the rubber band through the LED rings.
-The handgrip is 3-D printed.
+The barrel of the Rubber Band Gun is made from wood, with a sliding barrel attachment to assist in stringing the rubber band through the LED rings.
+The rest including the handgrip is 3-D printed.

 # Other Parts
 The YX5200 uses FAT32-formatted TF or microSD card up to 32 GByte